 Supermarket chains are listening to consumer demand for more ethical, environmentally-friendly products.
 According to a recent study, 80 percent of Americans want to swap at least some of the meat in their diet for vegan food.

 Burgers, in particular, are in high demand.
-Research from NPD Group last month revealed that meat-eaters have eaten 216 million vegan burgers so far this year.
+Research from NPD Group revealed that meat-eaters ate 216 million vegan burgers in the first 7 months of 2019.